RevolutionPrep/best_practices/README.md

 <a name='oop'>
 ## Follow best practices of object-oriented design and programming
+* Use objects.
+  * Avoid passing around unstructured data (e.g. deeply-nested hashes or arrays with specialized position information).
+  * Instead, convert this data into objects and assign names to them.
+These names hopefully map to the domain concepts you are trying to model.
 * Think through object models for new classes, using class diagrams if necessary.
   * After you have something that you think makes sense to you, find someone else to explain it to.
   * The point of object-oriented design is to make the human-overhead of understanding a codebase easier.